Operation Arctic Fox: Aftermath

 Operation Arctic Fox did not meet its goals.
 During the operation the German and Finnish forces took Salla as well as Kestenga, but overall the operation failed in terms of its strategic intentions, as neither Murmansk nor the Murmansk railway at Kandalaksha were captured.
 The closest the German-Finnish force came to the Murmansk railway was east of Kestenga, where they were about 30 km away from it.
 The XXXVI Corps, especially its SS-component, was ill-trained and unprepared for arctic warfare and therefore made little progress while suffering heavy casualties.
 On the other hand, the Finnish units, especially the 6th Division of the III Finnish Corps, made good progress and inflicted heavy casualties on the Soviet forces.

 The failure of Arctic Fox had a significant impact on the course of the war in the east.
 Murmansk was a major base for the Soviet Northern Fleet and it was also together with Arkhangelsk the main destination for Allied aid shipped to the Soviet Union.
 British convoys had traveled to Murmansk since the summer at the onset of the war, but with the entry of the United States into the war in December 1941, the influx of Western Allied aid increased massively.
 The United States enacted the Lend-Lease pact in which they vowed to supply the Soviet Union with large quantities amounts of food, oil, and war materiel.
 One quarter of this aid was delivered via Murmansk.
 This included large amounts of raw materials like aluminum as well as large quantities of military goods for the Soviet war effort, including 5,218 tanks, 7,411 aircraft, 4,932 anti-tank guns, 473 million rounds of ammunition and various sea vessels.
 Those supplies benefited the Soviets significantly and contributed to their continued resistance.

 For the remainder of the war the Arctic front remained stale.
 The German High Command did not regard it as an important theatre and therefore refrained from transferring the substantial reinforcements needed for a renewal of the offensive.
 The Finns likewise were not interested in continuing the offensive on their own as they did not want to antagonize the Western Allies further.
 In September 1944, following a series of devastating German defeats, the Finns sued for peace with the Soviet Union and had to give up all their territorial conquests.
 The Germans subsequently retreated from Central Finland to Petsamo and Norway.
-In October 1944, the Red Army conducted the Petsamo-Kirkenes Operation and achieved a decisive victory over the German forces in the Arctic by completely expelling them from Finland.
+In October 1944, the Red Army conducted the Petsamo-Kirkenes Operation and achieved a decisive victory over the German forces in the Arctic.
+This was supported by the Finnish Army clearing Finnish Lappland of German forces.